School Committee - February 06, 2025

 Yes.

-Shawna had asked, and so I just wanted to call out that on the bottom of our agenda, it does say, and I'm happy to read, chairing public schools does not discriminate on the basis of age, color, disability, gender identity, homelessness, national origin, race, religion, sex, or sexual orientation.
+Shana had asked, and so I just wanted to call out that on the bottom of our agenda, it does say, and I'm happy to read, sharing public schools does not discriminate on the basis of age, color, disability, gender identity, homelessness, national origin, race, religion, sex, or sexual orientation, and that is always printed on our agendas.

+Thank you.
 Thank you, Adam.

-Okay, Ms.
+Okay, Ms. Conroy?

 Hello, my name is Katie Conroy.

+My family and I, like many others in town, chose to move to the Sharon for the fantastic school system.
 Two years ago, I was thrilled to see that free full-day kindergarten was going to be offered in our town going forward.
+This past year, I was very discouraged to learn that free full-day kindergarten was rescinded indefinitely due to budget constraints.

-The vast majority of cities and towns in Massachusetts offer free full day kindergarten.
+The vast majority of cities and towns in Massachusetts offer free full-day kindergarten.

-Since it is only the beginning of February, I am looking forward to seeing what creative solutions the school committee will come up with to offer free full day kindergarten to our children beginning in September.
+Since it is only the beginning of February, I am looking forward to seeing what creative solutions the school committee will come up with to offer free full-day kindergarten to our children beginning in September.

 Thank you.